lovoo/tinycsv/README.md

 Usage of ./extract:
-  -cols="": the column index(es) to be written out to stdout -delim=",": the CSV delimiter; default is ',' -filename="": CSV file (if empty, which is the default, extract reads from stdin) -plain=false: If only one column is provided, extract does not escape these line; instead it plainly prints it out (default false).
+  -cols="": the column index(es) to be written out to stdout -delim=",": the CSV delimiter
+  -filename="": CSV file (if empty, which is the default, extract reads from stdin) -insertHeader="": inserts a new header line to the output (comma-seperated strings) -n=0: Stop after reading n lines (default 0 = unlimited).
+  -plain=false: If only one column is provided, extract does not escape these line; instead it plainly prints it out.
-  -skipHeader=true: skips the first header line (default true)
+  -skipHeader=false: skips the first header line -suppress=false: suppress warnings in the input data
 ```

 ### Example